keniasousa/Mentorship/readme.md

 16. Delete token-drive.json and token-spreadsheet.json

 17. Run create_tracking_sheets.py to create these two files.
+To run it, go to the command line and type python create_tracking_sheets.py

 18. Run create_tracking_sheets.py to create the spreadsheets.